 This is no ordinary computer lab.

 The Digital Studio is a learning facility for digital and multimedia projects.
-The Digital Studios aim to serve students and faculty from all disciplines and is staffed by graduate TAs from the English Department.
+The Digital Studio aims to serve students and faculty from all disciplines and is staffed by graduate TAs from the English Department.
 Our main location is located in the Johnston Building (G062).
 We also have a location in the Williams Building (222B) that may only be reserved for small meetings.

 Students and faculty are welcome!
 Digital Studio consultants can help you at any stage of your project: